judeomg/SVA-ICL/README.md

-# SVA-ICL: Improving LLM-based Software Vulnerability Assessment via In-Context Learning and Bimodal Information
+# SVA-ICL: Improving LLM-based Software Vulnerability Assessment via In-Context Learning and Information Fusion

-This is the source code to the paper "SVA-ICL: Improving LLM-based Software Vulnerability Assessment via In-Context Learning and Bimodal Information".
+This is the source code to the paper "SVA-ICL: Improving LLM-based Software Vulnerability Assessment via In-Context Learning and Information Fusion".
 Please refer to the paper for the experimental details.

 # Approach
 ![image](https://github.com/judeomg/SVA-ICL/blob/main/figs/SVA-ICL.png)